 When built-in administrator accounts are used with common account names and passwords it can allow malicious actors that compromise these credentials on one workstation to easily transfer across the network to other workstations.
 Even if built-in administrator accounts are uniquely named and have unique passwords, malicious actors can still identify these accounts based on their security identifier (i.e. S-1-5-21-domain-500) and use this information to focus any attempts to brute force credentials on a workstation if they can get access to the SAM database.
-To reduce this risk, built-in administrator accounts should be disabled.
-Instead, domain accounts with local administrative privileges, but without domain administrative privileges, should be used for workstation management.
+To reduce this risk, Microsoft's Local Administrator Password Solution (LAPS) needs to be used to ensure unique passphrases are used for each workstation.
+In addition, User Account Control restrictions should be applied to remote connections using such accounts.
+Note, the MS Security Guide Group Policy settings are available as part of the Microsoft Security Compliance Toolkit.

-The following Group Policy setting can be implemented to disable built-in administrator accounts.
+The following Group Policy settings can be implemented to secure the use of built-in administrator accounts.